ashik-2534/30_days_of_python_coding/Day_2/readme.md

 This repository contains code snippets and examples from a 30-day Python coding.

-## Day 2: Basic Data Types and Operators
+## Day 2: Variables and Built in Function
 --------------------------------------

 ### Variables